lordkoteykin/Google-Search-App/README.md

 ## Features
 - Fetch Google search results for a given query.
 - Display results in the same order as they appear on Google.
-- Save results to a TXT file.
+- Save results to a JSON file.

 ## Prerequisites
 Before using this app, ensure the following software is installed on your system: